Montana: Media

 As of 2010, Missoula is the 166th largest media market in the United States as ranked by Nielsen Media Research, while Billings is 170th, Great Falls is 190th, the Butte/Bozeman area 191st, and Helena is 206th.
 There are 25 television stations in Montana, representing each major U.S. network.
 As of August 2013, there are 527 FCC-licensed FM radio stations broadcast in Montana, with 114 such AM stations.

 During the age of the Copper Kings, each Montana copper company had its own newspaper.
 This changed in 1959 when Lee Enterprises bought several Montana newspapers.
 Montana's largest circulating daily city newspapers are the Billings Gazette (circulation 39,405), Great Falls Tribune (26,733), and Missoulian (25,439).

+In May 2023, Montana became the first US state to ban the social media app TikTok and online marketplace Temu.

 Transportation

 Railroads have been an important method of transportation in Montana since the 1880s.
 Historically, the state was traversed by the main lines of three east–west transcontinental routes: the Milwaukee Road, the Great Northern, and the Northern Pacific.
 Today, the BNSF Railway is the state's largest railroad, its main transcontinental route incorporating the former Great Northern main line across the state.
-Montana RailLink, a privately held Class II railroad, operates former Northern Pacific trackage in western Montana.
+Montana RailLink, a privately held Class II railroad, operated former Northern Pacific trackage in western Montana before being bought out by BNSF.

 In addition, Amtrak's Empire Builder train runs through the north of the state, stopping in Libby, Whitefish, West Glacier, Essex, East Glacier Park, Browning, Cut Bank, Shelby, Havre, Malta, Glasgow, and Wolf Point.

 Intercity bus service in Montana is provided by Jefferson Lines and Express Arrow.

 Bozeman Yellowstone International Airport is the busiest airport in the state of Montana, surpassing Billings Logan International Airport in the spring of 2013.
 Montana's other major airports include Missoula International Airport, Great Falls International Airport, Glacier Park International Airport, Helena Regional Airport, Bert Mooney Airport, and Yellowstone Airport.
 Eight smaller communities have airports designated for commercial service under the Essential Air Service program.

 Historically, U.S. Route 10 was the primary east–west highway route across Montana, connecting the major cities in the southern half of the state.
 Still, the state's most important east–west travel corridor, the route is today served by Interstate 90 and Interstate 94 which roughly follow the same route as the Northern Pacific.
 U.S. Routes 2 and 12 and Montana Highway 200 also traverse the entire state from east to west.

 Montana's only north–south Interstate Highway is Interstate 15.
 Other major north–south highways include U.S. Routes 87, 89, 93, and 191.

 Montana and South Dakota are the only states to share a land border that is not traversed by a paved road.
 Highway 212, the primary paved route between the two, passes through the northeast corner of Wyoming between Montana and South Dakota.